-7.3 The interaction between gender, NESB and disability
+7.3 The interaction between gender and other EEO characteristics

-Figures 11 and 12 show relative promotion probabilities for staff with disabilities (relative to those who do not report disability) and NESB (relative to ESB) split by gender.
+Figures 11 and 12 show promotion probabilities for staff with disabilities (relative to those who do not report disability), Indigenous (relative to non-Indigenous) and NESB (relative to ESB) split by gender.
 In the United States (Lewis and Allee, 1992) females within EEO categories had worse outcomes than similar males.
-In Australia, we find that this is not the case.
+In Australia, this is not the case.
 There is almost no difference in the promotion prospects for NESB or staff with disabilities when we split by gender.
 This is an interesting result and suggests that gender is not playing a large role in the poorer employment prospects for those with disabilities or the NESB and that the increases in promotion probability for women overall have largely bypassed women with disability and NESB women.

-Similarly for separation, we find almost no differential effects for those with disabilities and NESB individuals by gender.
-If we reproduce Figure 5 split by gender, we also find very few differences by gender in the patterns of differences between ESB and NESB individuals separated by whether they migrated early in life or late in life to Australia.
-These results are presented in Figures E1 through E4 in Appendix E. We also find that the effect of skills on promotion or separation probabilities are not much different by gender.17
+If we reproduce Figure 5 split by gender, we find similar patterns for men and women when we consider ESB and NESB split by whether they migrated early in life or late in life to Australia.
+These results are presented in Figures E1 through E4 in Appendix E. Similarly for separation, we find almost no differential effects for those with disabilities and NESB or Indigenous individuals by gender.
+We also find that the effect of skills on promotion or separation probabilities are not much different by gender.17

-16Estimates for the separation model are included in Appendix B (see Tables B21 and B22).
-The small number of separations over this time period results in all comparisons being statistically insignificant so we have not included any figures based upon these estimates
+16Estimates for the separation model are included in Appendix Tables B17 and B18.
+The small number of separations over this time period results in all comparisons being statistically insignificant so we have not included these figures.